TusharDhage/aws/sns (simple notification server).md

 - step 2: now go to overview in menu.upload any after successfull uploading check you get a email or not.

 <img src="SNS/25.png">

-> after confirm this link on email you will see subscribtion is completed.
+> after confirm this link on email you will see subscribtion is completed

 <img src="SNS/15.png">